thma/thma.github.io/posts/2025-08-30-Embedding-MicroHs.md

 ## Abstract

-This post shows how to embed Lennart Augustsson’s MicroHs—a compact, bootstrappable Haskell based on combinatory logic—as a backend for an experimental compiler.
-It covers generating MicroHs‑compatible combinator expressions, emitting the out.comb format, and executing the result with the MicroHs runtime.
-Benchmarks demonstrate substantial speedups over a custom graph‑reduction engine.
+This post shows how to use Lennart Augustsson’s MicroHs as an execution backend for a small combinator compiler and how to embed the MicroHs compiler and runtime into GHC-built programs.

+It covers generating MicroHs‑compatible combinator expressions, emitting valid out.comb format and executing the result with the MicroHs runtime.
+Benchmarks demonstrate substantial speedups over a self-made graph‑reduction engine.
+The results suggest possible further gains from bulk combinators and optimization of the mhseval-runtime.

 The post also outlines contributions that expose MicroHs as an embeddable library and FFI wrapper, enabling compilation and execution from GHC programs and making embedded graph reduction practical in larger applications.

 ## Introduction